Ask The Dog Guy's

 John Wade replied:

 I believe that you love Hans.
 I also think that Hans loves you.
-However, if you believe him to be utterly devoted and tenderly submitting we have very different definitions of a teacher/student relationship.
+However, if you believe him to be utterly devoted and tenderly submitting, we have very different definitions of a teacher/student relationship.
 I suspect he loves you but sees you in the context of a roommate and not a teacher or a parent.
+I also believe that if you transition him to seeing you and living with you as a loving authority figure, he’ll be a lot happier as well.

 Final Notes

-Once again, I apologize for my bluntness, but the Cane Corso is a very serious breed.
-Their genetics come from those Molosser breeds bred for killing people in wars and hunting boars, etc. and as much as I love the breed, I love you, your children, their friends, your parents, friends, and other family and anyone else that crosses paths with Hans FAR MORE and you should too, so take this very seriously.
+The Cane Corso is a very serious breed.
+Their genetics come from those Molosser breeds allegendely sometimes bred for killing people in wars and hunting boars, etc. and as much as I love the breed, I love you, your children, their friends, your parents, friends, and other family and anyone else that crosses paths with Hans FAR MORE and you should too, so I take, and recomemend you take this very seriously.

 Dog training is similar to painting from a naturalist perspective.
 For the image on the canvas to compare to the naked eye, you need to paint from a pallet with all the appropriate colors.
 You are very likely painting with some of the right colors.
 That’s not enough.
 In any event, from what I’ve read above, it appears that you’re leaving many colors out and added some that should not (at least yet) be in there.